liquidinvestigations/liquidinvestigations/testing/systems_test_plan.md

   - ARM (ODroid C2)

-The images tested will all be built by the Jenkins build system. (@Alex / @Gabi I would like to have a small discussion about whether these should be nightlies, weekly images, or something else?
-I guess we don't want to run the tests with every build that gets made.)
+The images tested will all be built by the Jenkins build system: [x86_64 cloud](https://jenkins.liquiddemo.org/job/liquidinvestigations/job/setup/job/master/lastSuccessfulBuild/artifact/), [arm64 odroid c2](https://jenkins.liquiddemo.org/job/setup-arm64/job/master/lastSuccessfulBuild/artifact/). (@Alex / @Gabi I would like to have a small discussion about whether these should be nightlies, weekly images, or something else?
+I guess we don't want to run the tests with every build that gets made. (@Nathan let's do weekly.
+The images are built after every push to master so they'll always be up to date.))
 All test failures will be trackable back to a given build number in Jenkins.
 No formal testing will take place against ad-hoc or manual builds.

 ## Software Risk Issues